 Other keto stuffed avocado recipes

-Stuffed avocados are a great way of creating a high-fat nutritious meals.
+Stuffed avocados are a great way of creating high-fat nutritious meals.
 Here are a few more keto-friendly ideas for you!

 - Avocado breakfast boats – These avocados are stuffed with eggs, bacon, cheese, and tomato!
 Such a great savoury way to start the day.

 - Cajun shrimp stuffed avocado – If you’re in the mood for more seafood, try these yummy Cajun shrimp stuffed avocados!
 It’s super simple to make with just a few ingredients you’ve probably already got around the kitchen.

 - Tuna stuffed avocados – 4 ingredients and a few minutes make this one of the easiest lunch ideas around.
 And I love all these seafood recipes to help boost the omega-3s in the diet!

 - Taco stuffed avocado – Normal tacos are delicious, but those corn tortilla shells pack in unnecessary carbohydrates.
 These taco stuffed avocados give you all the classic flavors you love, with even more healthy fats!

-I hope you enjoy this keto crab salad stuffed avocado as much as we do at our house.
+I hope you enjoy this keto crab salad stuffed with avocado as much as we do at our house.
 If you try it, be sure to leave a recipe rating or comment!